mattlean/xuehuacms/README.md

-XuehuaCMS
+Xuehua CMS
 ======

-XuehuaCMS is a content management system built for people who prefer HTML and CSS over typical "WYSIWYG" editors.
+Xuehua CMS is an open source content management system built on top of Ruby on Rails.

 Technologies used:
 * Ruby